 Primary supervisor for PhD

 Kamala graduated from the Medical University Vienna (MUV), Austria in 2005 where she first began researching antimalarial drug resistance in Thailand and Bangladesh.
-Kamala graduated with a Master of Public Health from the University of Liverpool in 2011, and recently received her PhD degree from the University Antwerp, Belgium with her thesis on Typhoid Fever.
+Kamala graduated with a Master of Public Health from the University of Liverpool in 2011 and received her PhD degree from the University Antwerp, Belgium.

 - Optimizing the radical cure of P.vivax malaria (OPRA)